privacyidea/privacyidea/doc/glossary/index.rst

         challenge response token exists for this user.
 In this case, the challenge is triggered and privacyIDEA expects a response.
         If the user now gives the answer expected from the server, the response is accepted and the authentication is successful.

         Multi Challenge is basically a chain of challenges.
-It can be used to reset a PIN or with the :ref:`code_foureye_token`.
+It can be used to reset a PIN, with the :ref:`code_foureye_token` e.g..

         **Challenges are triggered by:**